developers192/DetailedLoLRPC/README.md

 <!-- To do -->
 ## To do

-- [ ] Fix for KDA All Out Seraphine Skins
 - [ ] Join lobby button on Discord

 <p align="right">(<a href="#readme-top">back to top</a>)</p>